xinyee20/tp/docs/team/nijnxw.md

     GUI can automatically update upon data changes.

 * **New Feature 2**: Added the ability to add, delete, edit and find questions through commands
-  * What it does:
-    * `addqn` - Allows the users to add a question when viewing a lesson
-    * `delqn` - Allows the user to delete a question after it is addressed
-    * `editqn` - Allows the user to edit a question's detail in the event that there is a mistake
+  * What it does: Allows user to use the addressing question feature
-    * `findqn` - Allows the user to find questions by keywords
   * Justification: This feature improves the product significantly because it is helps a user to keep track of the questions asked during tutorial lessons.
   * Highlights: As questions are related to specific groups and lessons, this enhancement requires an